ospray/hdospray/doc/documentation.md

 - Path tracing
 - Physically-based materials
 - Principled shader (similar to Disney BSDF shader)
+- Ptex in < v0.3 (Currently awaiting update for OSPRay 2.x)

 ## TODOs

 - Picking does not work in HdOSPRay.
 You cannot select objects in the viewer yet
-- Custom lights.
-We are waiting to get actual USD files that specify these to test
-- OSL shaders.
-They are a work in progress in OSPRay
+- OSL shaders and MaterialX support.
+They are a work in progress in OSPRay.
 - Binary releases.
-We hope to provide these soon